 Can I cosign with someone other than a spouse?

 For most home loan programs, any type of employee of a law enforcement agency can apply.
 For the Good Neighbor Next Door program, only police officers.

 What states do you offer home loans for police officers in?

-We offer law enforcement home loan programs in all of the following states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Kansas, Louisiana, Iowa, Illinois, Indiana, Maryland, Michigan, Minnesota, Missouri, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, Washington State, Wisconsin, and Wyoming.
+We offer law enforcement home loan programs in all of the following states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Kansas, Louisiana, Iowa, Illinois, Indiana, Maryland, Michigan, Minnesota, Missouri, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington State, Wisconsin, and Wyoming.